4ngryR4v3n/fluffy-fiesta/documentation/setup/kali.md

 ## Description

-This documentation outlines the steps necessary to build and install a customized Kali Linux image.
+This documentation outlines the steps necessary to build, install, and configure a customized Kali Linux image for use as a primary penetration testing system.

+Configuration files for each variant can be found in [configs/kali/variants](configs/kali/variants).

 **NOTE:** This guide is intended for personal use and may result in an undesired configuration.